Robelyn Garcia: Higher education

+At Arizona State, she was inducted into the Arizona State Chapter of Phi Kappa Phi for her academic and scholarly achievement in May 2014.
+She is also a post-doc in the Doctor of Behavioral Health program.

-In 2018 Dr. Garcia became an Arizona State University Faculty Affiliate in the Biomimicry Department.
-In addition to her post-secondary degrees, research and teaching she has several publications including her Guide to Coaching Youth Basketball.
+In 2018 Garcia became an Arizona State University faculty affiliate in the Biomimicry department.
+In addition to her post-secondary degrees, research and teaching, she has several publications, including her Guide to Coaching Youth Basketball.

 Other activities

 Garcia began competition in 2014 for the Senior Olympics, 2015 regional Senior Games and the 2016 World Games.
 She won her first gold medal in the Senior Games in 2015 and won gold medals in the 2017, 2018 and 2019 Senior Olympics.
-Robelyn also won a gold medal at the World Senior Games in October, 2017.
-Garcia is the President Emeritus of the Jr. NBA-WNBA and the Vice President of American Community Team Sports.
+Robelyn also won a gold medal at the World Senior Games in October 2017.
+Garcia is the president emeritus of the Jr. NBA-WNBA and the Vice President of American Community Team Sports.
 She has been a professor in various academic fields for over twenty years.
 Dr. Garcia began offering Jr. NBA - WNBA scholarships in 2011 in honor of her late Mother and launched her new Dr. Robelyn Garcia Scholarships in 2015.
 She is the official team sponsor for the new Kansas City Pro WBCBL team and also provides scholarships for Seniors 50+, Jr. NBA-WNBA Players, WBCBL Teams and College Scholar Athletes.
-Her volunteer work includes work with Bicycle Charities, The Arizona State University Doctor of Behavioral Health Student Forum, Special Olympics, Harvard University DCE Accessibility Services, Beatitudes Healthy Aging Adult Center and Senior University.
+Her volunteer work includes work with the City of Scottsdale, Arizona, Bicycle Charities, The Arizona State University Doctor of Behavioral Health Student Forum, Special Olympics, Harvard University DCE Accessibility Services, Beatitudes Healthy Aging Adult Center and Senior University.
 Garcia was also a radio announcer for the WBA, DCCC, University of Nebraska, Friends University and Kansas City Public radio.
-Dr. Garcia has been featured in and authored the afterword for the 2015 book "It's Your Go Season" by Kandi Conda.
-Her 2018 Kindle book titled "Consumer Health Awareness: A Guide to Intelligent Decisions for Selecting Integrative Holistic Medicine" is a best new short read on Amazon and featured on Goodreads.
+Dr. Garcia was featured in and authored the afterword for the 2015 book "It's Your Go Season" by Kandi Conda.
+She released a Kindle book titled "Consumer Health Awareness: A Guide to Intelligent Decisions for Selecting Integrative Holistic Medicine" in 2018.